Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 As the first mainstream factory-produced magnum cartridge, the 7mm Rem Mag (affectionately referred to as “Seven Mag”) is largely responsible for the modern hunter’s current magnum love affair.
 It is also one of the most popular big game cartridges on the market today.

-Big game hunters are serious about their ammo, and cartridges don’t reach high levels of popularity without delivering serious performance.
-With that in mind, you can bet the 7mm Rem Mag makes the best-seller list for a reason.
+Big game hunters are serious about their ammo, and cartridges don’t reach high levels of popularity unless they deliver serious performance.
+With that in mind, you can bet the 7mm Rem Mag makes the best-seller list for good reason.

-Although 7mm isn’t as popular as .30-caliber hunting cartridges, it walks a tightrope between big bullet diameter and the higher BC of the popular 6.5mm Creedmoor.
+Although 7mm isn’t as popular as .30 cal hunting cartridges, it walks a tight rope between big bullet diameter and the higher BC of the popular 6.5mm Creedmoor.
 While the speed and trajectory of the 7mm are comparable to the long-range abilities of the Creedmoor, it carries kinetic energy similar to the .30-06.

 While there are other 7mm cartridges that offer better ballistics and on-target energy (We’re looking at you, .280 Ackley), the Seven Mag’s popularity offers some major advantages.